-Meaning in Current Usage: This person has courage, bravery or boldness.
+Meaning in modern usage: This person has courage, bravery or boldness.

 Why it's offensive: Whether used to describe a man or a woman, it implies that psychological strength is a trait associated with masculinity.
 Conversely, compare it the use of "pussy" (slang for the female vagina), which implies weakness or lack of courage.
 These terms are some of the most glaringly obvious examples of ingrained gender-biased slang.

 Meaning in modern usage: He/she makes most of the decisions.

 Example: Mario really wanted to play video games but Louisa wears the pants and won't allow them in the house.

 Why it's offensive: "Wearing the pants" is a throwback to the days when the clothing convention for men and women dictated pants as strictly male attire and, with only a few exceptions, inappropriate for female wear.
 The phrase therefore reinforces gender-stereotypical thinking that decision-making (within a household or business) should necessarily be male.